All Episodes

 What I did for New York, Donald Trump will do for America.

-All right, second hour, Sean Hannity Show as we come to you from Cleveland, Ohio, the site of the Republican National Convention, 800-941-SEAN, our toll-free telephone number.
+We come to you from Cleveland, Ohio, the site of the Republican National Convention.

 You want to be a part of the program, a really strong, powerful speech, and one that was full of substance about how liberalism has failed on so many levels.

-And yet Rudy Giuliani did bring the murder rate down around 2500 to about 500.
+And yet Rudy Giuliani did bring the murder rate down around 2,500 to about 500.

 It was lowered to about 300 and something under Mayor Bloomberg because of the policies that Rudy put in place.

-Uh you can change the country.
+You can change the country.

 The country is now more divided along racial lines than ever before.

-And uh joining us now with his perspective of the first day of the convention is former Speaker of the House, Newt Gingrich.
+And joining us now with his perspective of the first day of the convention is former Speaker of the House, Newt Gingrich.

 How are you, sir?

-I'm doing well, and I thought uh that Rudy Giuliani's speech was uh extraordinary and uh the audience reacted very strongly to it, and of course he has he has the great historical record of having turned around New York City at a time when people thought it was impossible.
+He has the great historical record of having turned around New York City at a time when people thought it was impossible.

-So he could bear witness that it is possible to control crime, it is possible to have safer citizens than we have in Chicago or Baltimore.
+It is possible to have safer citizens than we have in Chicago or Baltimore.

-Well, I think conservative principles worked, you prove that.
+Well, I think conservative principles worked.

-I mean, with all due respect, I mean, we haven't bounced the budget since you were the speaker of the house, and Republicans are are equally uh To blame as far as I'm concerned.
+I mean, with all due respect, I mean, we haven't balanced the budget since you were the Speaker of the House.

 You know, why do you think this is?

-Because Mitch McConnell actually took to the stage at the convention earlier today and he got booed.
+Because Mitch McConnell actually took to the stage at the convention earlier today, and he got booed.

 It didn't surprise me.

-Anybody that's been reading the exit polls knows that 65% of Republican respondents in a year that they've had the largest turnout in a Republican presidential primary, and Donald Trump got more votes than any candidate in a presidential primary in the Republican Party and their history.
+Anybody that's been reading the exit polls knows that 65% of Republican respondents in a year that they've had the largest turnout in a Republican presidential primary and Donald Trump got more votes than any candidate in a presidential primary in the Republican Party and their history.

-But 65% of those exit polls say that people feel betrayed, let down, abandoned by Republicans in DC.
+But 65% of those exit polls say that people feel betrayed, let down, abandoned by Republicans in D.C.

-I think they've earned that that that number.
+I think they've earned that number.

-I mean, I think there are a lot of different reasons people want action, and of course, no other Republicans in Congress have ended up having to fight over and over and over with Barack Obama.
+And of course, now the Republicans in Congress have ended up having to fight over and over and over with Barack Obama.

 And I think they have not found a formula that works for them.